Chronology

 May 31, 1985

-Contributes a new print of the American flag for the Institute of Contemporary Art at the University of Pennsylvania fund-raising event called “'Round the Flag.”
+Contributes a new print of the American flag for the Institute of Contemporary Art at the University of Pennsylvania fundraising event called Rally 'Round the Flag.

-Sketches out a logo for the Hampton Jitney Company for their “Riding the Wave” campaign.
-Logo appears on its buses beginning in 1989.
+Designs a logo for the Hampton Jitney Company for their “Riding the Wave” campaign, launched in late 1985 on a fleet of Setra Intercontinental buses.

 1986